mkeen/rxhttp/README.md

 # RxHttp
-Simple Streaming Fetch/RxJs HTTP Client for JavaScript
+Fetch/RxJs HTTP Client for JavaScript.
+Designed to be as flexible and efficient an RxJS-based http client as is humanly possible.
+Supports long-lived real-time json streams, as well as simple request/response json requests.

 Interact with an HTTP stream via an RxJs Observable.
 Supports typed responses with generics.